infracost/docs/docs/getting_started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Infracost shows cloud cost estimates for Terraform projects.
-It enables DevOps, SRE and engineers to quickly see a cost breakdown and compare different options upfront, either in their terminal or pull requests.
+Infracost shows cloud cost estimates for Terraform.
+It enables DevOps, SRE and engineers to see a cost breakdown and understand costs **before making changes**, either in the terminal or pull requests.
+This provides your team with a safety net as people can discuss costs as part of the workflow.

 ## Quick start